jdjakub/phd-thesis/ch-background.md

 The object model is a late-bound, Smalltalk-style objects and messaging environment called "Id", and we will describe it briefly here.
 An Id *object* is a block of state which can change as a result of messages received by it.
 Messaging (analogous to *method invocation* in Java-style OOP) works as follows:

 * A message is sent by first *bind*-ing its name to its *method implementation*, which is specific code that gets run in the context of the receiver $R$.
-This binding is a dynamic operation that can use runtime conditions to make its decision---even create a method implementation on the fly.
+This binding is a dynamic operation that can use run-time conditions to make its decision---even create a method implementation on the fly.
 This *late binding* contrasts with *early binding* where the name is bound to the implementation statically and thus holds for the entire running lifetime of the system.
 * This "bind" step is accomplished by sending a further message; this time, to the receiver's *vtable* $V(R)$.
 A vtable is another object that maps "message name" to "implementation code"---analogous to a "class" in Java-style OOP.
-* Because this initial "bind" message is itself a message send, it triggers a similar "bind" to *its* vtable $V(V(R))$, and so on: recursing up the vtable-chain, and terminating at a base case.
+* Because this initial "bind" message is itself a message send, it triggers a similar "bind" to *its* vtable $V(V(R))$, and so on: recursing up the vtable chain, and terminating at a base case.
 * The higher levels of the vtable chain mean that different kinds of vtables can be supported (as well as different kinds of "kinds of vtables", and so on).
 Each kind of vtable may implement the "bind" operation in its own way.
 For example, one kind of vtable could employ a simple dictionary mapping names to implementations.
 A different kind might build the code for the implementation just-in-time, without looking anything up in a data structure.

 ## Application-Focused Systems